-In Trinity term, Heads of Year and the Head of Senior School see and award cookies to pupils who have worked hard and made significant progress during the academic year.
+In Trinity term, Heads of Year and the Head see and award cookies to pupils who have worked hard and made significant progress during the academic year.
 This is calculated through scrutiny of record card/report grades and examination results data by the Senior Teacher - Pupil Progress.